 The balance sheet shows the Company's financial position at the year end.
-Net assets have increased by €12 million largely as a result of a net increase in amounts owed by group undertakings due within one year.
+Net assets have remained at £6 million.

 WTW manages its operations on a divisional basis.
 For this reason, the Company's Directors believe that further key performance indicators for the Company are not necessary or appropriate for an understanding of the development, performance or position of the business.
 The performance of WTW, which includes the Company, is discussed in WTW's consolidated financial statements which do not form part of this report.